 How much you can contribute to a 401(k) depends on the limits set by the IRS each year.
 The IRS takes a look at inflation and other market-related factors to determine limits on annual contributions.
-For example, for 2019, the limit is $19,000.
-For those 50 or older, the IRS allows “catch-up” contributions of up to $6,000 above the $19,000 limit.
+For example, for 2022, the limit is $20,500.
+For those 50 or older, the IRS allows “catch-up” contributions of up to $6,500 above the $20,500 limit for 2022.

-However, it’s a good idea to review the annual limits because they might change.
+It’s a good idea to review the annual limits each year because they might change.
 If you’re already contributing the limit, and it rises, you might want to adjust your contributions in the new year to boost your savings.

 Typically, an employer match works by taking a portion of your contribution, up to a certain percentage of your income, and investing it in your 401(k).
 Most matches are expressed as a percentage of the contribution you make and are based on a percentage of the income you choose to contribute.

-One of the common 401(k) questions about employer matching is whether the employer match counts toward your annual contribution limit.
+A common 401(k) question about employer matching is whether the employer match counts toward your annual contribution limit.
 The good news is that it doesn’t.
 However, there’s a separate limit that affects overall contributions.
-For 2019, the combined contributions you make plus your employer contributions cannot exceed $58,000 ($64,500 if 50 and older and making catch-up contributions).
+For 2022, the combined contributions you make plus your employer contributions cannot exceed $58,000 ($64,500 if 50 and older and making catch-up contributions).
 Of course, the maximum contribution can never exceed 100% of the participant’s actual compensation from the employer.

 One of the most important things to understand is how 401(k) vesting works.
 Vesting is a term that describes how much of the money in your account is actually yours if you were to leave the company or take a distribution.

 The contributions you make yourself are immediately vested and considered yours.
-However, in some companies, matching 401(k) contributions aren’t considered yours until you’ve remained with the company for a set period of time.
-So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or five years.
+However, in some companies, matching or other employer contributions aren’t considered yours until you’ve remained with the company for a set period of time.
+So, if the company has a vesting schedule, you might not be able to keep all the money your employer invests on your behalf until after you’ve stayed at the company for one, three, or six years, for example.

-Generally, if you take money from your account before you reach age 59 ½, you’ll have to pay taxes on the amount at your marginal rate, plus pay a 10% penalty to the IRS.
+Generally, if you take money from your account before you reach age 59 ½, you’ll have to pay taxes on the amount at your marginal federal tax rate, plus pay a 10% penalty to the IRS.
 But there are some exceptions to the early withdrawal penalty.